 Step 6: Research your costs and production issues

-Start to select some of your favourite products in the various collections you have drawn.
+Start to select some of your favourite products from the various collections you have drawn.
 You might already start discarding some of your product ideas – just put those pages aside for now.
 Then for say around 20 products per collection, you start to research:

 • What would be the total cost to create this product?
 Think about the cost to produce a prototype, how long it will take you, the materials needed, and if you need new equipment.
 You might even be able to identify the cost price of your new product ideas.
 What would the cost price be if you created and sold 5, 50 or 500?
 Creating an Excel sheet will make your calculations and the comparisons between individual products easier to digest.